-From time to time SNC Employees and Board Members are required to travel and to incur expenses in the performance of their job responsibilities.
+From time to time SNC Employees and Board Members appointed by the Participating Municipalities are required to travel and to incur expenses in the performance of their job responsibilities.
 The following shall serve as the guidelines for approved business travel.

 - i.
-Employees/Board Members should arrange their travel so that travel occurs during working hours or during such other hours so as to best avoid incurring overtime.
+Employees and Board Members appointed by the Participating Municipalities should arrange their travel so that travel occurs during working hours or during such other hours so as to best avoid incurring overtime.
 All travel must be by the fastest and most direct means/route possible to minimize time away from the office.
 The total cost of travelling, including overtime, should be taken into account when planning travel.
 Employees are required to obtain their immediate Supervisor's approval of their travel itinerary, including the time of day/week of travel. - ii.
 Whenever possible, air/rail or other means of travel must be booked sufficiently in advance to take advantage of discount rates. - iii.
-Employees/Board Members that are authorized to use their personal automobile for approved SNC travel will be reimbursed at the approved SNC rate per kilometer, which is based on Canada Revenue Agency directives.
+Employees and Aboard Members appointed by the Participating Municipalities that are authorized to use their personal automobile for approved SNC travel will be reimbursed at the approved SNC rate per kilometer, which is based on Canada Revenue Agency directives.
 Mileage will not be paid for travel to and from the workplace unless it includes work-related travel. - iv.
 Generally, authorized meal allowance allotment will be based on the published Canada Revenue Agency rate.
 Alcohol cannot be claimed nor reimbursed. - v.
 Reasonable out-of-pocket expenses for gratuities, parking, and other work-related expenses are allowed. - vi.
 A maximum of \$30 per night may be allowed for accommodation including any meals with friends or family, in lieu of commercial meals, or accommodation.
 Instead of a receipt, you must submit a written explanation describing the purpose of the trip, identifying the host and the number of days you stayed.
-The \$30 value may be given to the host in the form of a small gift (which must be accompanied by a receipt) or by cash or cheque.
+The \$30 value

-vii.
+- may be given to the host in the form of a small gift (which must be accompanied by a receipt) or by cash or cheque. - vii.
 Cancellation of any conferences/training that results in SNC losing \$100.00 or more requires an explanation to the Chief Administrative Officer and could result in a suspension of attending future conferences/training.

-#14 - Computer Use, Internet Use, and Electronic Monitoring Policy
+14 - Computer Use, Internet Use, and Electronic Monitoring Policy